 Just ten minutes outside in the nature can be beneficial to our mental health, not to mention the benefits to our cardiovascular system.
-Even Time Magazine loves a spot of hiking!

-But just a few movements can make a massive difference, and getting into a simple routine to do before you have taken off your walking boots can be the difference between being stiff as a board, and having a happy, supple body that does not creak when you bend down to pick up your backpack.
+Just a few movements can make a massive difference, and getting into a simple routine to do before you have taken off your walking boots can be the difference between being stiff as a board, and having a happy, supple body that does not creak when you bend down to pick up your backpack.

 This little sequence is for after hiking, to stretch and cool the body down.
 If you want a nice warm up for your walk/hike/run (or anything, really!) then a few rounds of dynamic sun salutations are a great cardio and full body warm up.

 The Hiking Sequence In GIF!
-(Scroll Down For Breakdown Of Postures)

 - Place hands on lower back with fingers pointing up or down (depending on your wrists!) to support you.